 Zürich is one of the most densely populated cities in Switzerland, with its inhabitant number growing about 21% in the last twenty years, space is becoming a scarce resource.
 In the same period, the cost of housing has increased by about 22%.
 In 2022, the average price for apartment rental in Zürich is at 19.9.- per square metre / month.

 This equals to 1470.- in monthly rental fees per and 17'640.- in yearly rental fees for a 3-room apartment.
-According to the rental price index, Zürich this is the second most expensive city in Switzerland.
+According to the rental price index, Zürich is the second most expensive city in Switzerland.
 Alternative housing solutions like residential communities or student housing are common in Zürich.
-But these solutions provide only the bare minimum of living space and leave no room for self-realisation.

 So where does one find space available for use?
 Could we use non-productive and vacant space in cities to satisfy our need for living and social space?
 Because when compared to the renting costs of (...) , it could be an opportunity to claim some inexpensive space for self realisation.